King's Shropshire Light Infantry

 The King's Shropshire Light Infantry (KSLI) was a light infantry regiment of the British Army, formed in the Childers Reforms of 1881, but with antecedents dating back to 1755.
-It served in the Second Boer War, World War I and World War II.
+It served in the Second Boer War, World War I, World War II and Korean War.
 In 1968, the four regiments of the Light Infantry Brigade (the KSLI, Somerset and Cornwall Light Infantry, King's Own Yorkshire Light Infantry and Durham Light Infantry) amalgamated to form The Light Infantry, with the 1st KSLI being redesignated as the 3rd Battalion of the new regiment.

 History

 Formation

 The King's Light Infantry (Shropshire Regiment) was formed on 1 July 1881 as the county regiment of Herefordshire and Shropshire as part of the Childers Reforms.
 It was renamed as The King's (Shropshire Light Infantry) on 10 March 1882.

 The regiment was an amalgamation of the 53rd (Shropshire) Regiment of Foot and the 85th (King's Light Infantry) Regiment of Foot, which became the regular 1st and 2nd Battalions.
 The 1881 reforms also redesignated the militia and rifle volunteers units within the regimental district as battalions of the regiment.
 Accordingly, the Shropshire Militia and Royal Herefordshire Militia became the 3rd and 4th (Militia) Battalions respectively, and the 1st and 2nd Shropshire Rifle Volunteer Corps became the 1st and 2nd Volunteer Battalions.
 The 1st Herefordshire (Herefordshire and Radnorshire) Rifle Volunteer Corps was also affiliated as a volunteer battalion, without change of title.

 The 1st battalion of the KSLI was stationed in Egypt from 1882, and served with distinction in the Anglo-Egyptian War.
 The battalion transferred to Malta where it was from 1883 to 1891, but was back in the Eastern Sudan serving in the Soudan Expedition 1886–87.
 From 1891 the battalion was in Hong Kong, and three years later it was moved to British India, serving there until early 1903.
 The last posting in India was at Poona.

 The 2nd battalion was stationed in Ireland from 1886 to 1894, and in late 1899 embarked for South Africa as part of the reinforcements for the Second Boer War.
-Following the end of the war in South Africa in 1902, the battalion went to India, where it was stationed at Ranikhet in Bengal.
+Following the end of the war in South Africa in 1902, the battalion went to India on the SS Syria in January 1903, where it was stationed at Ranikhet in Bengal.

 In 1908, as part of the Haldane Reforms, the two militia battalions were merged to form the 3rd (Special Reserve) Battalion and the 1st and 2nd VBs were merged to form the 4th Battalion Territorial Force at Longden Coleham in Shrewsbury.
 At the same time, the Herefordshire RVC became independent as the Herefordshire Regiment (TF).